Join StarRocks Community on Slack

 - Rich with configurations, rely on Apache ZooKeeper™ only

-- Its cluster could be linearly expanded by adding servers
+- The cluster can be linearly expanded by adding servers

-High fault tolerance, asynchronous multi-master replication between different shards
+High fault tolerance and asynchronous multi-master replication between different shards

 Excellent mono-meter performance, it adopts vector calculation, supports optimization methods such as sampling and approximate calculation